Skip to main content

 Custom Data Source

-The last method is to use a custom Data Source with HTTP Proxy, which you can create following the Grafana tutorial Add authentication for data source plugins and our data source template.
+The last method is to use a custom data source with an HTTP proxy, which you can create following the Grafana tutorial Add authentication for data source plugins and our data source template.

-Grafana sends the proxy route to the server, where the data source proxy decrypts any sensitive data and interpolates the template variables with the decrypted data before making the request.
+Grafana sends the proxy route to the server, where the data source proxy decrypts any sensitive data and interpolates the template variables with the decrypted data before making a request.

 HTTP Proxy

-Data sources with HTTP Proxy keep authentication information hidden from end-user performing server-side requests.
+Data sources with an HTTP proxy keep authentication information hidden from an end-user performing server-side requests.

 {